Bodhinaut/django_projects/README.md

 6-11-2017
 * creating new url file and saving it into django application, the idea is that we can have the application itself host its own url patterns, that we can then call from the urls.py in the first project folder.

+* Django templates interact with your website.
+Templates and models connect display and creat data dynamically.
+These template tags have their own syntax, the syntax allows injection of dynmaic content that our Django app views will produce effecting the final HTML.